trpc-group/trpc-go/docs/user_guide/framework_conf.md

 The default configuration provided by the 123 platform can be found in [here](https://git.woa.com/wod_csc_paas/123_process_script/blob/master/trpc_go/trpc_go.yaml).

-### Use Environment Variables to Substitue the Configurations
+### Use Environment Variables to Substitute the Configurations

 tRPC-Go also provides the golang template to generate framework configuration: it supports automatic replacement of framework configuration placeholders by reading environment variables.
 The environment variable method can be used in combination with chapter 5.1 or 5.2.
 Create a configuration file template through tools or operating platforms, and then replace the environment variable placeholders in the configuration file with environment variables.